Photo by Jessica Osber

 University productions ranged from Classical, American Classics to Contemporary plays, in productions such as “‘Tis Pity She’s a Whore”, “The Cider House Rules”, “The Philadelphia Story”, “Roger and Miriam” and “Venus”, among others.

 Post grad, Sean worked regularly as an Actor in the Greater Philadelphia area, at theaters including Theatre Exile (Lost Girls), The Arden (Macbeth, Metamorphoses), Act 2 Playhouse (The Glass Menagerie), Philadelphia Shakespeare Theatre (Hamlet, As You Like It), Delaware Shakespeare Festival (The Winter’s Tale, A Midsummer Night’s Dream), Delaware Theatre Company (Saint Joan), and Quintessence Theatre Group (Hamlet, Antigone, The Merchant of Venice, The Wind in the Willows, and many more), among others.
-He also worked concurrently as a Fight Director for theatre productions, as he earned extensive training in Stage Combat throughout his time at UArts.
+He has also worked concurrently as a Fight Director for theatre productions since undergrad.

-Sean was a founding member of Revolution Shakespeare and Fight Choreographed numerous productions, including a serial production of Orson Welles’ “Five Kings”, where he also appeared as Hotspur in conjunction with The Philadelphia Museum of Art featured in American Theatre Magazine.
+Sean was a founding member of Revolution Shakespeare and Fight Directed numerous productions, including a serial production of Orson Welles’ “Five Kings” in conjunction with The Philadelphia Museum of Art, featured in American Theatre Magazine, where he also appeared as Hotspur.

-Interspersed within his time in Philadelphia, Sean took a hiatus to Ireland and earned his MA in Drama and Performance Studies from University College Dublin.
-At which he co-adapted, co-directed and Fight Choreographed an original production of “The Taín”, an account of The Cattle Raid at Cooley from Irish Mythology, featuring the hero Cú Chulainn.
+During his time in Ireland at UCD, he Co-Adapted, Co-Directed and Fight Directed an original production of “The Taín”, an account of The Cattle Raid at Cooley from Irish Mythology, featuring the hero Cú Chulainn.

-After returning to the states, the pull of New York City became too strong to ignore, and Sean began to work in a new field, Stunts for Film and Tv, mostly as a Stunt Double in network television.
+After returning to the states, the pull of New York became too strong to ignore, and he began to work in a new field; Stunts for Film and TV.
+Credits include Happy Gilmore 2, Bros, Law and Order OC, FBI Most Wanted, The Equalizer, The Blacklist, among others.

 His passion for filmmaking has also increased throughout his experiences on set, leading him to write and direct his first, award winning, short film, Whatever It Takes, which premiered in festivals in LA, London, Toronto, and New York.

-He greatly enjoys the outdoors, camping, cycling both motor and manual, as well as martial arts practice, jamming as a percussionist on Drum Kit, Spoons, Irish Bodhrán, Cajon and Washboard.
+He greatly enjoys the outdoors, dancing under the stars, camping, cycling (both motor and manual), martial arts practice, and jamming as a percussionist on Drum Kit, Spoons, Irish Bodhrán, Cajon and Washboard whenever he gets a chance.